keola04-joanes/HackBio-StageThree/README.md

 Basal → differentiating → ciliated/secretory → infected/stressed transitions were visible along pseudotime, reflecting epithelial progression and infection-induced remodeling.

+**Methods Summary:**
+This analysis used standard scRNA-seq workflows implemented in Scanpy, including quality control, normalization, dimensionality reduction (PCA, UMAP), Leiden clustering, and marker-based cell type annotation.
+Pseudotime was inferred using Diffusion Pseudotime (DPT) with basal cells as the biologically motivated root state.
+Statistical validation included silhouette scoring, Shannon diversity, and Kruskal–Wallis tests across infection stages.
+All plots and computational steps were performed in Python using AnnData structures for reproducibility.

+## ACE2–Pseudotime Correlation and Study Limitations

+#

+A crucial biological relationship in SARS-CoV-2 airway infection is the link between **ACE2 expression** and **pseudotime progression**.
+Although ACE2 marks viral entry potential, its expression dynamically changes across differentiation and infection states.

+### ACE2–Pseudotime Correlation

+#

+*   Early pseudotime (Basal / progenitor states) typically shows **low ACE2**.

+*   Intermediate luminal/secretory transitions may show **increasing ACE2 susceptibility**.

+*   In late infection stages (2–3 dpi), ACE2 often becomes **strongly downregulated** or even **undetectable**, consistent with receptor internalization and viral-induced transcriptional shutdown.

+*   When ACE2 is absent in 3 dpi data due to dropout or repression, this itself is biologically meaningful and reflects late-stage infection dynamics.

+This relationship is essential for interpreting how differentiation trajectories interact with viral susceptibility.

+### Limitations and Alternative Explanations

+#

+The results must be interpreted alongside known limitations of single‑cell RNA‑seq:

+1.  **Dropout Effects**
+    Lowly expressed genes like ACE2 frequently drop out entirely in scRNA‑seq matrices.
+Absence of ACE2 in late infection does not imply biological impossibility—it may reflect technical sparsity.

+2.  **Biological Variability**
+    Infection heterogeneity, uneven viral load, and cell‑state plasticity can produce uneven ACE2 expression patterns across cells even within the same condition.

+3.  **Gene Silencing in Late Infection**
+    SARS‑CoV‑2 causes host‑transcription shutdown.
+Apparent loss of ACE2 in 3 dpi samples may reflect a real biological mechanism where infected cells downregulate the receptor to limit further viral entry.

+4.  **Cluster Annotation Ambiguity**
+    Overlap between intermediate/luminal/club‑like phenotypes means ACE2 distribution across clusters may not align perfectly with traditional epithelial classifications.

+These factors must be considered when interpreting ACE2 trends, pseudotime trajectories, and susceptibility signatures.

 * * *

 #